DS-CapStone-2023/project-info/index.md

 What is OPTIONAL for Quarter 1:
 * Training or modifying a baseline sentiment analysis model to improve accuracy or results

-Your Quarter 1 Checkpoint which consists of a Working Title, Abstract and Introduction should drive the content of your replication and report.
+Quarter 1 Checkpoint which consists of a Working Title, Abstract and Introduction should drive the content of your replication and report.

+### Quarter 1 Project Submission

+Due to the streaming nature of our project, **code** submission criteria for DataStax industry capstone are different than what is outlined in DSC 180 course website.
+Your submission will be a code repo containing:

+1. Minimum of 3 Python files code: message producer, pulsar function and the ML classifier as consumer.

+2. README.
+   * Should contain requirements and how the code pieces fit together as a pipeline.
+   * Recommended to put a diagram of your architecture design.

+3. Video recording of end to end sentiment analysis demonstration using Astra Streaming.
+   * Explain how the machineries are set up and working as a pipeline.
+   * Overall, demonstrate to the audience how your code are generating results.
+   * Recording should only be 10 to 20 minutes.

+For the **report** there are some cosiderations to guide your writing:

+1. Report should follow similar format of the replication paper.
+2. Results of your work must answer the initial question or hypothesis outlined in the preamble / problem statement.
+3. Double column format common in reserach publications are allowed.
+4. Approximately 4 to 8 pages long.

 ## Quarter 2 Requirement and Proposal